-Intergalactic Avenger, a Google engineer, interviewed Space Pheonix in Systems Design
+Intergalactic Avenger, a Google engineer, interviewed Space Pheonix for a System Design interview

 How would you organize a database such that you can add more machines once your current ones reach maximum capacity.

 You had lots of practical knowledge of the field, which really came through.
 I did have some issues understanding exactly what some of your proposals were.
 You had the high-level details down, but when it came to specifics like exactly how data would be distributed or queries would flow through this hypothetical database, I wasn't exactly clear at times.
 Otherwise, great work!

 Feedback about Intergalactic Avenger (the interviewer)

 Would you want to work with this person?